 I’d much rather have a good-sized deck than a yard filled with bugs, weeds, and whatever else is hiding in that jungle we call a “yard.”

-My friend Jodi from Glittered Barn blog wanted some help with her deck, and of course, like the awesome blogger friend I am (LOL), I offered to help, in exchange for being able to film and blog about it, of course… 😉
+My friend, Jodi, wanted some help with staining her deck, and of course, like the awesome blogger friend I am, I offered to help, in exchange for being able to film and blog about it, of course… 😉

 She’s working on her deck as part of my 6-Week June Room Challenge Makeover this month, so I was stoked to have a hand in helping her get it done!